jaredpalmer/deeptweet/README.md

 # DeepTweet Research Tool

 A tool that researches topics and generates Twitter threads using AI.
+This project demonstrates how to build an agentic workflow using the Vercel AI SDK, showing how to chain together multiple AI operations (search, summarization, content generation) into a cohesive application.

 ## Prerequisites